What to Expect in Your Bankruptcy Consultation

 Bankruptcy Doesn’t Eliminate Your Buying Power

 Clients frequently hesitate to consider filing a bankruptcy case because of the many misconceptions they have about the process and the long-term consequences of filing for bankruptcy.
 One of the biggest misconceptions is that they will never again be able to buy anything on credit.
 That’s simply not true.
-We are able to assist clients purchase replacement vehicles during their Chapter 7 case or immediately after they receive their Chapter 7 discharge.
-We’ll cover those unique considerations during our initial consultation.
+I am able to assist clients purchase replacement vehicles during their Chapter 7 case or immediately after they receive their Chapter 7 discharge.
+I’ll cover those unique considerations during our initial consultation.
 You have many more options than you realize; unfortunately, the myths are often bigger than the reality.

 I’m Alone in This Process

 Many believe they’re the only ones filing bankruptcy and they’re sure there’s no one who understands just how overwhelming debt can be.
 In recent years bankruptcy filings have reached historical highs, due in large part to the recession the United States endured over the past five years.
-There were nearly 1.2 bankruptcies filed in the U.S. in 2012.
-Not only that, but some of the most wealthiest and recognized people in the world have used bankruptcy to help protect what they’ve worked for.
+There were nearly 545,000 bankruptcies filed in the U.S. in 2020.
+Not only that, but some of the wealthiest and most recognized people in the world have used bankruptcy to help protect what they’ve worked for.
 Bankruptcy, unfortunately, has a stigma attached to it that’s both unfair and unrealistic.
-We all want the security in knowing we have a home, a job and a few material possessions and no one asks to have financial burdens placed on them.
+Everyone wants the security in knowing one has a home, a job, and a few material possessions and no one asks to have financial burdens placed on them.